 - social media post (e.g. Facebook, Twitter, LinkedIn)

 - post the report on your website and other high-traffic sites

 - partner with industry associations to promote to members/peers

 Communicate in a concise and clear manner:

-- Promote high-priority topics within the report to ensure key audiences are drawn to the content that matters most to them –use infographics in design
+- Promote high-priority topics within the report to ensure key audiences are drawn to the content that matters most to them – use infographics to this end

-Manage your contacts and approach: Build a database of key peers, clients, suppliers, investors and other high-priority stakeholders to whom you want to send the report; track their response to your promotional/media methods.
+Manage your contacts and approach: Build a database of key peers, clients, suppliers, investors and other high-priority stakeholders to whom you want to send the report; track their response to promotional/ media methods.
 Be ready to provide feedback to the audience recommendations regarding your report.

 Submit your report for awards and contests.
-Different contests exist worldwide.
-Contests not only promote your report but also provide the possibility for you to receive expert feedback on your report which could be useful for the report’s improvement.
+Reporting contests exist worldwide.
+These not only promote your report, but also provide the possibility for you to receive expert feedback.

 You may wish to prepare a promotional video for social media.
-All of us know, that video content has much better coverage and viewing rates!
+Video content has much better coverage and open rates.
 Here are some examples: